-How do I pack and carry a bear canister?
+How to pack a bear canister?

 There’s no way around it.
 A bear canister is cumbersome to pack and carry.
 You usually pack your food according to how you will use it.
 Put today’s meals on top and layer your food until the last day is at the bottom.
 If you have extra room, then fill the empty space with socks or other clothing.
-Once you fill the canister, you then face the challenge of figuring out how to carry it in your pack
+Once you fill the canister, you then face the challenge of figuring out how to carry it in your pack.

 Some people prefer to carry the canister inside their pack at the bottom.
 If your pack is small enough, you can turn it sideways to save space.
 You then can stuff clothes and other items around it.
 Just make sure the canister does not sit uncomfortably against your back.
 Other hikers prefer to attach the canister to the outside, either on top or on the back of the pack.
 You can use straps to attach the canister to your pack or purchase a carrying pouch that has attachment straps and handles.